Frequently Asked Questions about Covid-19

 We will therefore expect you to make yourself available to participate in as much of the on campus support, delivery and activities as possible.

-Will there be a Welcome Week?
+Is there a Welcome Week?

 Will clubs and societies run?